 - 15 Family Gap Year Off The Beaten Path

 Taking a gap year, also known as taking a sabbatical or simply taking a break from work, is at its core, taking time out to do something different.

 While it is classified as a year, for many people gap year travel may be 3 months, a six month sabbatical, 12 months or 2 years!

-So what is a sabbatical all about?
+So what is a sabbatical with kids all about?
 It is about stepping back, taking a break or trying a different path.
 For many people they take the opportunity to travel, but even this can take many forms, as you will see in the stories below.

 As the nature of work continues to evolve and more people find themselves changing careers multiple times in their working life, the opportunity to take a career break and plan a family gap year becomes more possible.